Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Halln as-Langmann-Noumi-Rosengren formula as a wall-crossing formula

 Note that the fixed points are classified by the partitions of the integer $k$ into $N_1$ non-negative integers $k_i$, for $i=1,\cdots, N_1$.

 Now we relate the $K$-theoretic vortex partition function obtained by the supersymmetric localization of the Witten index to the equivariant $\chi_t$-genus:

-Here ${\tt x}_i$'s are the Chern roots of the tangent bundle $TM$. ${\rm ch}(E)$ and ${\rm td}(M)$ are the Chern character of a vector bundle $E$ and the Todd class of $M$, respectively. $\wedge_{t} E$ is the series of exterior products of a vector bundle $E$ (in $K$-theory) given by
+Here ${\tt x}_i$ are the Chern roots of the tangent bundle $TM$. ${\rm ch}(E)$ and ${\rm td}(M)$ are the Chern character of a vector bundle $E$ and the Todd class of $M$, respectively. $\wedge_{t} E$ is the generating series of exterior powers of a vector bundle $E$ (in $K$-theory) given by